coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 multiplier (using all applicable modifiers on each roll), and add all the results together.

-*Exception:* Extra damage over and above a weapon's normal damage is not multiplied when you score a critical hit.
+*Exception:* Extra damage over and above a weapon’s normal damage is not multiplied when you score a critical hit.

 *x2:* The weapon deals double damage on a critical hit.